 The time you need to restore depends on the size of the image file and the hardware configuration of your PC.

-Hope you understood the process system image restoration.
-Here we have discussed the manual configuration of the back up in windows 10.
-In the next section, we are going through the automatic configuration of the same by which we can schedule the back up in Windows 10.
+Hope you understood the process of system image restoration.
+Here we have discussed the manual configuration of the backup in windows 10.
+In the next section, we are going through the automatic configuration of the same by which we can schedule the backup in Windows 10.

 4. Configure Your PC for Automatic Backup in Windows 10